|

 -

-Japanese name meaning "forest child."
+(森子): Japanese name meaning "forest child."

-OGRIFINA:
+- OGRIFINA:

-Russian form of Agrippina, meaning "wild
+meaning "wild

 horse."

-Russian form of Agrippina, meaning "wild
+Diminutive form of Russian Ogrifina, meaning "wild

 horse."